Skip Navigation

 States and Territories

-Peninsular Malaysia is divided into 13 states and territories:
+Peninsular Malaysia is divided into 11 states and two federal territories (FT):

 Top